 We do.
-We have all kinds, including specialty contact lenses, right here, in stock, for your convenience.
+We have all kinds, including specialty contact lenses.
 Best of all no one fits contact lenses better thAn Dr.'s La Point and Kadlec.

 When it comes to fitting contact lenses, our doctors are experts, and that's important for both your personal comfort and the health of your eyes.
 Because everyone's eyes are unique and one lens does not fit all, both Dr.'s La Point and Kadlec fit lenses specifically designed for each individual patient's visual needs.
 In addition, for your eyes to stay healthy and contacts comfortable, you will need to learn how to properly care for your lenses.
 Each contact lens wearer will receive one-on-one instruction on how to best care for their contact lenses.